Gus, please introduce yourself

 I always make a sketch over the photo in Photoshop in a new transparent layer, drawing or frame over the image what I want to do, and then I carry it out, sometimes I get it right, other times not, I leave this layer "off" in the edition and I only activate it from time to time to see if I am in my original idea and what else I can or have thought of doing.

 It depends on the circumstances, sometimes when I take it, I already have in mind what "I see and want to represent with it".

 Other times, the photos rest for a while on my computer, months, some years and when I see it again, it is when "it comes to my mind" what I would like to represent and I try.

-For creative editions, I always sketch, I create the document and in a blank layer in Photoshop, I design what I want to represent and then I try to bring it forward.
+For creative editions, I always sketch, I create the document, and in a blank layer in Photoshop, I design what I want to represent and then I try to bring it forward.
 I do the same with studio photos, which I'm doing now, I sketch the idea and then represent it and photograph it

-What is your technique and the creation process?
+What are your technique and creative process?